 Patton stressed that RF elements and millimeter wave circuits on FDSOI are world class making the process good for automobile radar applications.
 Gloabalfoundries' 22FDX process has just been certified to AEC-Q100 Grade 2 for production.
 As a part of the AEC-Q100 Grade 2 certification, devices must withstand reliability stress tests for an extended period of time, over a wide temperature range.

-But Samsung is dacing the pressure from Samsung, which has announced an 18nm FDSOI follow on.
+But GF is dacing the pressure from Samsung, which has announced an 18nm FDSOI follow on.

 Samsung is also offering both embedded MRAM and flash options on its 28nm FDSOI and STMicroelectronics has opted for phase-change memory on 28nm FDSOI.
 TSMC is offering MRAM and a variant of ReRAM as an embedded memory on its 22nm FinFET process.